quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 - Maximum Drawdown
 - Profit Factor
 - Win Rate (%)
-- Gross/Net Profit and Loss

-## 📌 Strategy Performance Report
+## 📌 Strategy Performance Report (Backtested Period : From April 2007 to June 2025)

 This repository summarizes the performance of a trading strategy applied to Taiwan Index Futures (TXF), highlighting core performance metrics, risk statistics, and trade breakdown.